-Shoot at the Child’s Level
+3. Shoot at the Child’s Level

-You might be shooting from way low or high above the child for a particular composition.
-But most of the time, you’ll want to always shoot from the child’s eye level.
+You might be shooting from below or high above the child for a particular composition.
+But most of the time, you’ll want to shoot from the child’s eye level.
 This creates a more natural perspective that doesn’t feel forced in any way.

-Try some portrait photography, but don’t expect the little ones to sit still for very long.
+You can also try this with portrait photography, but don’t expect the little ones to sit still for very long.

-Keep Kids Active and Entertained
+4. Keep Kids Active and Entertained

 The last thing you want to happen is for the child to get bored.
-That will mean your photo shoot is over.
+That will mean your photoshoot is over.
 Your chance for the best photo possible is gone.

 Think about activities that you could have the child do.
 Dare them to jump higher than you.
 Or see how fast they can run towards the camera.